 From 2016 to 2018, I was the Director of the School of Public Policy and Governance, which I led into a merger with the Munk School of Global Affairs.

 I am interested in how politicians can make better decisions, in how citizens can make better choices, and how governments can address the disruption of technology and harness its opportunities.
 I've published my work in journals of political science, economics, psychology, biology, and general science.
 My Google Scholar profile is here.
 I’ve written more than 100 research based op-eds in the Washington Post, San Francisco Chronicle, Globe and Mail, Toronto Star, National Post, and Ottawa Citizen.

 I came to Uof T in 2010 after postdocs at UBC and UCSD.
 I received my PhD from Université de Montréal in 2008 and my BA from Mount Allison University in 2002.

-For the 2016-2017 academic year, I am a Visiting Research Scholar at the Center for the Study of Democratic Politics in the Woodrow Wilson School of Public and International Affairs at Princeton University.
+For the 2018-2019 academic year, I was a Fellow at Stanford University's Center for Advanced Studies in the Behavioral Sciences.
+For the 2016-2017 academic year, I was a Visiting Research Scholar at the Center for the Study of Democratic Politics in the Woodrow Wilson School of Public and International Affairs at Princeton University.
 In January 2014, I was a visitor at the Melbourne School of Government, University of Melbourne.

-From 2012 to 2017, I was Assistant Editor of the Canadian Journal of Political Science.
+From 2012 to summer 2017, I was Assistant Editor of the Canadian Journal of Political Science.